Home Education UK Private School Fees 2026

 The introduction of 20% VAT on UK private school fees from January 2025 is the most significant structural change to independent education in the UK in living memory.
-It has not caused the collapse that critics predicted — the government's own estimate that 94% of pupils would stay in private schools appears broadly accurate.
-But it has materially changed the fee landscape, triggered closures among smaller, more vulnerable schools, and created a new calculation for internationally mobile families who had previously defaulted to UK boarding as the obvious choice.
+It has not caused the collapse that critics predicted — the majority of pupils remained in the sector — but it has materially changed the fee landscape, triggered closures far exceeding official forecasts, and created a new calculation for internationally mobile families who had previously defaulted to UK boarding as the obvious choice.
+By January 2026, 105 schools had closed or been absorbed through mergers — a number the government had predicted would take three years, reached in one.

 20% VAT on all private school fees from Jan 2025